JimmySunCreater/AWS-IoTFleetWise-NXP-RDB2-Demo/CARLA/README.md

 ```
 >self.CollectionInterval is the interval time of data collection, it's configurable.

-* Hot keys
+## Hot keys
-Welcome to CARLA manual control.Use ARROWS or WASD keys for control.
+Welcome to CARLA manual control.
+Use ARROWS or WASD keys for control.

     W            : throttle
     S            : brake